 - Vague physical complaints

-If you think a child is in immediate danger because of abuse or neglect, you should call 911.
+If you think a child is in immediate danger because of abuse or neglect, call 911.

-With treatment, many children and parents can be reunited as a family.
+Know that children and parents can get help.
 The long-term outcome depends on:

 - How severe the abuse was